ESWAR081985/Neo4J-GDS-Project/README.md

 # Neo4J-GDS-Project
-Neo4J Graph Data Base project of Employees Performance AGENT OF PROJECT  : Employee Performance Analysis with  Python
+Neo4J Graph Data Base project of Employees Performance AGENDA OF PROJECT  : Employee Performance Analysis with  Python
                      programming in the Jupyter NoteBook, and to connect the Neo4j Graph data base with sandbox.
 The following insights are expected from this project.